ToshY/BunnyNet-PHP/UPGRADE.md

   - Edge Storage API
     - The argument `$hostCode` was changed to `$region` and now only accepts a `Region` case.
       - Example: For the `Falkenstein` region (previously `'FS'` code) this would now be `Region::FS` (default).
       - For a complete list of available `Region` cases, see the example in the [documentation website](https://ToshY.github.io/BunnyNet-PHP/edge-storage-api/#setup).

 > Note: Please take in consideration that due to the impact of this release I cannot fully guarantee this list of
 > breaking changes is complete.
 Thank you for your understanding.

 ### General Updates

+- Styleguide
+    - Regarding [PHP RFC: Class Naming](https://wiki.php.net/rfc/class-naming), class names with initialism, e.g. `API`, will be uppercase for the initialism part.
+        - Variable names for instances of these classes will follow the camelCase naming convention.
+            - E.g. `$baseApi` for the `BaseAPI` class.
+        - Method names including an initialism will (still) follow the camelCase naming convention.
+            - Example: get DPA details => `getDpaDetails`.
+            - Example: get DNS zone => `getDnsZone`.
 - Base API
     - Notes:
-        - Updates and additions of endpoints to be up-to-date with the latest API specifications.
+        - Updating to the latest API specifications.
 - Edge Storage API
     - Notes:
-        - For the `$hostCode` in the construction and `setHost` method can now accept either `Region` or `string` values.
-            - Example: For `Falkenstein` region either `Region::FS` (new/preferred way) or `'FS'` (old way) both work.
+        - Updating to the latest API specifications.
     - Changes:
         - Manage Files
             - Updated: